 Top: Moon and Hak Ja Han conduct a mass wedding in Seoul in 1995.
 (Mrs Miyuki Park was married to her Korean husband there.
 It seems he was not a believer, but just went to the church to get a wife.
 He was an alcoholic and beat his wife.)
 Bottom: Reverend Sun Myung Moon who died in September 2012.

 週刊文春 Shūkan Bunshun Weekly Bunshun, December 6, 2012 (p.143-145)

 by freelance writer Kenichiro Ishii

-[On January 30th 2013 the District Court of Chuncheon sentenced a Japanese UC member, 朴美雪, ボクミユキ, Miyuki Park, to nine years in prison.]
+[On January 29, 2013 a court sentenced 朴美雪, ボクミユキ, Miyuki Park to nine years in prison.
+Details below.]

 Twenty years have passed since the Unification Church mass weddings have become known as a social problem.
 This started from the time when Junko Sakurai [from the 1970s to the 1990s she was a very well-known Japanese singer and actor] and others participated in one.
 Even today the Unification Church continues to send Japanese women believers to South Korea in the name of the “blessing of marriage.”
 In August 2012 one of those believers murdered her Korean husband in a tragic incident.

 The city of Chuncheon in Gangwon province is known as the setting for the famous TV drama “Winter Sonata.”
 In 2004, when the drama was released, three hundred and seventy thousand tourists from Japan visited the site.
 However, the Japanese people who now may be encountered on the streets are the women who have married Korean men through the international mass marriage ceremonies of the Unification Church (the Family Federation for World Peace and Unification or the Holy Spirit Association for the Unification of World Christianity).